 Is it the “letting go” and HyCoSy that finally helped me conceive?
 Apart from not being stressed anymore about trying, it could also be the months of being mindful of what I was putting into my body and how I was treating myself, culminating in a big life shift to deal with the core of my anxiety.

-This journey is unique to me and I am not suggesting that it will work or it’s even possible for everyone.
+This journey is unique to me and I am not suggesting that it will work or it’s even possible for anyone.
+But it’s certainly worth a try if having a family is a priority.
 All our journeys are special and we should not compare, as comparison sometimes compromises our happiness.
 If you find out something’s going on in your reproductive system, don’t lose hope.
 Believe and have faith 🙏🏻 you don’t have to feel alone ❤️ Follow your heart, if you want IVF, do it.
-If you have time to wait, give nature a chance but be proactive about your overall wellness.
+If you have time to wait, give nature a chance but be proactive about your overall wellness by taking the steps to improve your physical and mental health.
 Only you can say what is right for you.